Cardium pottery: Genetics

-The late-Neolithic Kehf el Baroud inhabitants in present-day Morocco were modelled as being of about 50% local North African ancestry and 50% Early European Farmer (EEF) ancestry.
-It was suggested that EEF ancestry had entered North Africa through Cardial Ware colonists from Iberia sometime between 5000 and 3000 BC.
+The late-Neolithic Kehf el Baroud inhabitants in present-day Morocco (c.
+3700 BC) were modelled as being of about 50% local North African ancestry and 50% Early European Farmer (EEF) ancestry.
+It was suggested that EEF ancestry had entered North Africa through Cardial Ware colonists from Iberia sometime between 5000 and 3700 BC.
 They were found to be closely related to the Guanches of the Canary Islands.
 The authors of the study suggested that the Berbers of Morocco carried a substantial amount of EEF ancestry before the establishment of Roman colonies in Berber Africa.
+According to Simões (2023) human remains from the earliest Neolithic contexts in northwestern Africa had European Neolithic ancestry (c.
+5400 BC), indicating that the first stages of the Neolithisation process in northwestern Africa were started by the migration of Neolithic farmers from Iberia.
+The earliest pottery in the Tingitan peninsula (the African portion of the Gibraltar Strait) was also of Cardial type, with clear affinities to archaic Cardial pottery from Catalonia–Valencia.